-If you’re considering a new, high-paying career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the most rapidly growing careers available, according to the U.S. Bureau of Labor Statistics, which expects careers in this industry will increase by 13 percent by 2028.
+If you’re considering a new, well-paying career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the fastest-growing careers available, according to the U.S. Bureau of Labor Statistics, which expects careers in this field will expand by 13 percent by 2028.

-There are several reasons why these positions are growing so fast.
-One is homeowners tapping into government refunds to get more energy-efficient comfort systems.
-Then there’s the ban on R-22 Freon® refrigerants, which impacts old equipment.
-Lastly, there’s the red-hot home market and a home shortage that’s driven an increase in new construction homes.
+There are several reasons why these positions are increasing so rapidly.
+One is homeowners tapping into government incentives to purchase more energy-efficient comfort systems.
+Then there’s the end of R-22 Freon® refrigerants, which influences old equipment.
+Lastly, there’s the red-hot home market and a home shortage that’s driven an increase in new construction houses.

-A HVAC technician is a person who repairs, installs and maintains heating and cooling systems.
+An HVAC technician is an individual who repairs, installs and maintains heating and cooling units.
 Most assist both homeowners and business owners.
 And, most important, you’ll be knowledgeable about:

-• Work in extreme settings, such as small or dirty spaces.
+• Work in uncomfortable settings, including small or dirty spaces.

 One of the most common misconceptions about HVAC is that it’s a blue-collar job.
-It requires a distinct skill set, specialized education and ongoing certification.
+You have to have a distinct skill set, extensive training and ongoing endorsements.

 • Avoid sitting at a desk or in an office.